 “My wife, I said let us not quarrel about this.
 It is all about our young wife seated before us.
 She has the knife and she has the yam.
 The farmer says if he likes he would shoot his plantain with a gun.
 It is his own.
 We cannot quarrel with our daughter over something that has to do with her body.”
 He turned to me.
 “My daughter, tell us, assuming you can endure another childbirth, what else are you afraid of?”

 “It is not about fear nnam; it is more about respect; respect.
 I do not believe getting more kids in the name of my husband will do him honour.
-You have said that for a mortar to get food it must turn its back to the ground.
+You have said that for a mortar to get food it must turn its back on the ground.
 True, but a fowl does not forget the person who pulled its tail in the rainy season.
 My husband is gone but I still love him, and I do not think frolicking with other men will please him.
 Secondly, look at the economic hardship today.
 One must consider the size of his anus before swallowing udala seed.
 I am a teacher, and a part-time tailor; I have the little money left of my husband’s business.
 With these, I can effectively carter for my kids.
 It will be harder, if not impossible to add more mouths…”

 “If I may interrupt you my daughter, but an adult who sends a child to catch shrew will definitely provide her with water to wash off the odor.”